martide/literature/README.md

 ## Quick Setup

-Literature comes with built in databse tables that can be added through a migration and content management dashboard built with LiveView.
+Literature comes with built in database tables that can be added through a migration.

 1. Setup config including Ecto repo for Literature to use and directory where static pages will be stored.